UCdavidUC/mty2020/README.md

 sudo apt-get install libssl1.0.2
 ```

+Access to the source demo and guidelines: https://docs.microsoft.com/en-us/azure/iot-edge/tutorial-deploy-custom-vision

 ### References

 Note: IoT DPS service is only available at certain locations, please review the following link to check service availability in Azure: